 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Construct an explanation based on evidence for how the availability of natural resources, occurrence of natural hazards, and changes in climate have influenced human activity.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Develop, communicate, and justify an evidence-based scientific explanation regarding the costs and benefits of exploration, development, and consumption of renewable and nonrenewable resources (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 How much power do you think that the average traditional light bulb uses, in watts?
 (Answer: 60-100 watts.)
 What about a large window unit air conditioner?
 (Answer: 1,440 watts.)
 How about an electric water heater?
 (Answer: 3,800 watts.)
 These are just a few of the appliances people use in their homes everyday that require electricity.
 (Remember: 750 watts = 1 horsepower)

 The appliances that create hot or cold temperatures in our buildings require large amounts of energy and although they work rather well, they have two main drawbacks.
 The first drawback is the cost associated with running these devices.
 The average US family spends approximately $1,900 a year on energy of all kinds, including electricity and gas, with about half of that cost due to just heating and cooling the house.
 That means a family spends about $950 a year to control the temperature inside its home — and that cost goes up considerably for larger homes.